How To Use Zendesk Like a Pro: 5 Tips and Tricks

 Skills-based routing has become a fairly common practice for customer service teams.
 Depending on the subject matter of a new ticket, it gets sent to a specific agent based on their expertise.
 So billing questions get automatically forwarded to the billing pro, mobile app questions to the mobile pro, etc. Routing in this way helps teams address tickets more quickly and more easily, as they require less consultation or research.

 In skills-based routing, it’s almost always the subject matter of the ticket that dictates where it ends up, but it doesn’t have to be.
-Zendesk allows you to automatically route tickets based on other factors, including the organization name.
+Zendesk allows you to automatically route tickets based on other factors, including the organization name, and the right Zendesk training will help your teams do it more effectively.
 This can be an incredibly useful tool for keeping your biggest or most important clients happy.

 Imagine you have an enterprise customer who has encountered a bug in the product.
 Instead of going to their account manager, they submit a ticket through your website.
 This ticket might enter a long queue on a busy day, and take hours (or worse) to get resolved.
 Instead, you can set up Zendesk so that any ticket coming from a member of that enterprise gets automatically sent to a senior agent on your team for immediate resolution.